jinoh0731/Financial-news-information-retrieval/README.md

 - **Training Objective and Application:**

   - **BERT**: Trained on a large corpus with objectives like Masked Language Modeling (MLM) and Next Sentence Prediction (NSP).
 It is primarily designed for improving performance on a variety of NLP tasks such as question answering and natural language inference by fine-tuning.
   - **MiniLM**: While also trained with MLM, MiniLM models are particularly fine-tuned for producing sentence embeddings.
 They are optimized through knowledge distillation from a teacher model (usually a larger BERT or RoBERTa model) and are specifically fine-tuned to improve performance in tasks where sentence-level embeddings are used directly, like semantic textual similarity.
+Especially it utilized cosine similarity from each possible sentence pairs from the batch, then applied the cross entropy loss by comparing with true pairs.

 - **Layer Count (L6)**: The "L6" in the model name indicates that it utilizes 6 transformer layers, which is fewer than the larger models like BERT-base or RoBERTa which typically use 12 layers.
 This reduction in layers significantly decreases the computational resources needed without a substantial drop in performance.